-6. Award of sessional marks and maintenance of records.-

-(1) A regular record of both theory and practical class work and examinations conducted in an institution imparting training for Pharm.D. or as the case may be, Pharm.D.
-(Post Baccalaureate) course, shall be maintained for each student in the institution and 30 marks for each theory and 30 marks for each practical subject shall be allotted as sessional.

-- (2) There shall be at least three periodic sessional examinations during each academic year and the highest aggregate of any two performances shall form the basis of calculating sessional marks. - (3) The sessional marks in practicals shall be allotted on the following basis:- - (i) Actual performance in the sessional examination (20 marks); - (ii) Day to day assessment in the practical class work, promptness, viva-voce record maintenance, etc. (10 marks).
+- 9. Award of sessional marks and maintenance of records.- - (1) A regular record of both theory and practical class work and examinations conducted in an institution imparting training for Pharm.D. or as the case may be, Pharm.D.
+(Post Baccalaureate) course, shall be maintained for each student in the institution and 30 marks for each theory and 30 marks for each practical subject shall be allotted as sessional. - (2) There shall be at least three periodic sessional examinations during each academic year and the highest aggregate of any two performances shall form the basis of calculating sessional marks. - (3) The sessional marks in practicals shall be allotted on the following basis:- - (i) Actual performance in the sessional examination (20 marks); - (ii)Day to day assessment in the practical class work, promptness, viva-voce record maintenance, etc. (10 marks).

-7. Minimum marks for passing examination.-
+10. Minimum marks for passing examination:

 A student shall not be declared to have passed examination unless he or she secures at least 50% marks in each of the subjects separately in the theory examinations, including sessional marks and at least 50% marks in each of the practical examinations including sessional marks.
-The students securing 60% marks or above in aggregate in all subjects in a single attempt at the Pharm.D. or as the case may be, Pharm.
-D. (Post Baccalaureate) course examination shall be declared to have passed in first class.
-Students securing 75% marks or above in any subject or subjects shall be declared to have passed with distinction in the subject or those subjects provided he or she passes in all the subjects in a single attempt.
+The students securing 60% marks or above in aggregate in all subjects at the Pharm.
+D or as the case may be, Pharm.
+D (Post Baccalaureate) course examination shall be declared to have passed in first class.
+Students securing 75% marks or above in aggregate in all subjects shall be declared to have passed with distinction provided the student completes the course in 6 years for Pharm.
+D and 3 Years for Pharm.
+D (Post baccalaureate).
+Pass class shall be awarded to such of the candidates who would have passed the examination in subsequent number of attempts after completion of 6/3 years of the course.

-8. Eligibility for promotion to next year.-
+11. Eligibility for promotion to next year.-

 All students who have appeared for all the subjects and passed the first year annual examination are eligible for promotion to the second year and, so on.
-However, failure in more than two subjects shall debar him or her from promotion to the next year classes.
+However, failure in more than three subjects (excluding Remedial Mathematics/ Biology) including supplementary examinations shall debar him or her from promotion to the next year classes.